ekzGuille/aws-solutions-architect-professional-notes/contenidos/Identity_and_Federation/sts.md

 # STS

-Assume roles in the same account or in between accounts
+Security Token Service: Assume roles in the same account or in between accounts

 ## Steps
 1. Define the role
 2. Define the principals that can access that role
-3. With AWS STS (*Security Token Service*) retrieve and assume the credentials  -> **AssumeRole API**
+3. With AWS STS retrieve and assume the credentials  -> **AssumeRole API**
   * Credentials are valid between 15min and 12h.

 ## Use cases